Conversation on community policing brings 4 Black police chiefs together

 "Each of you has a tremendous level of involvement," the moderator said.

-Among the leaders who shared their vision was Chief Nathan Osgood with the Riviera Beach Police Department.
+Among the leaders who shared their vision was Riviera Beach Police Chief Nathan Osgood.

 The chief would like to see improved working relationships with other departments within Palm Beach County.